-As a photographer, Sven has published several books by now, which all are great to have if you love beautiful artistic photographs of abandonments.
-During the time we’ve traveled together he’s developed a taste for overgrown structures, which he shows in his beautiful series “Industrial Gardens”.
+As a photographer, Sven has published several books now, which all are great to have if you love beautiful artistic photographs of abandonment.
+During the time we’ve travelled together, he’s developed a taste for overgrown structures, which he shows in his beautiful series “Industrial Gardens”.

-He’s a really cool street smart guy, with a dark and dirty sense of humor, just the way I like it.
+He’s a really cool street smart guy, with a dark and dirty sense of humour, just the way I like it.
 And he’s some sort of philosopher without knowing it.
-He can say deep and profound stuff that makes you think, between the dirty and dark jokes and unusual non-sense that leaves his mouth.
+He can say deep and profound stuff that makes you think, between the dirty and dark jokes and unusual nonsense that leaves his mouth.

 The way we travel

 When I started urban exploring, I went on the road almost every weekend, with a variety of people.
-They were one-day stints into our neighboring countries, Germany and Belgium.
-After a couple of years, a long weekend followed, with a car packed to the brim with photography gear, camping gear, food, and snacks, and what more you can imagine.
-We went to France, got up early, went to sleep late, and traveled from location to location until the light wasn’t good enough anymore.
+They were one-day stints into our neighbouring countries, Germany and Belgium.
+After a couple of years, a long weekend followed, with a car packed to the brim with photography gear, camping gear, food, snacks, and what more you can imagine.
+We went to France, got up early, went to sleep late, and travelled from location to location until the light wasn’t good enough anymore.

-Next day, same story, different locations, different city.
+The next day, same story, different locations, different cities.
 And this went on.
 And went well!
 In all the time, we only had one night where we had to sleep in our car.
 Of course, the hotels differed in quality (and we had some of the worst, but also some great ones!), but hey, as long as there was a bed and a shower, and a pizza place nearby, who was counting, right?

 What I love about it

 During the last couple of years, my focus on photography shifted.
 I went from urban exploring in lost places to exploring cities.
 You can still call it urban (I’ll write about this in an upcoming blog post), but it’s different.
-I started marveling at the beauty of life and the diversity of people in these cities, instead of the marvels of decaying buildings.
-But with such a travel schedule, there’s almost no time to get to know these cities, these people, get lost, find yourself again, and really immerse in other cultures.
+On my more recent road trips, I started marveling at the beauty of life and the diversity of people in these cities, instead of the marvels of decaying buildings.
+But with such a travel schedule, there’s almost no time to get to know these cities, and these people, get lost, find yourself again, and really immerse in other cultures.
 It’s been a choice for years, but now, I want other stuff.